Yale-OMI/DSP-PBE-Haskell/README.md

 The goal of this project is to build filter by providing example sound files

+to read more on this project, see http://marksantolucito.com/dsp-pbe.pdf

 ## Milestones

 - [x] Compare aural 'distance' of two sound files